Limiting qualified immunity for cops was a bipartisan issue after George Floyd's murder. What happened?

 Second Lt.
 Caron Nazario was driving with temporary tags.
-The US Army Medical Corps officer had just purchased a new SUV and had a temporary cardboard plate taped to the inner rear window when two officers of the Windsor, Virginia police department pulled him over for
+The US Army Medical Corps officer had just purchased a new SUV and had a temporary cardboard plate taped to the inner rear window when two officers of the Windsor, Virginia, police department pulled him over for not having license plates, according to their report.
+But when Nazario, who is Black and Latino, pulled to a stop at a gas station, officers Joe Gutierrez and Daniel Crocker immediately drew their guns.
+Then they pepper sprayed him and shoved him to the ground.
+Nazario, who was in uniform, tried to keep his hands in the air as he repeatedly asked the officers to calm down.
+Videos of the encounter went viral in April, when Nazario filed a federal lawsuit alleging that the officers violated his right to be free from excessive force.

 Gutierrez has been fired, and the state is investigating.
 But there’s a good chance they may never pay a dime to Nazario.
-In court filings this month, both officers claim their actions were protected by “qualified immunity,” the legal doctrine that has for decades shielded cops’ bad behavior when they’re sued in federal court.
+In court filings this month, both officers claim their actions were protected by “qualified immunity,” which for decades shielded cops’ bad behavior when they’re sued in federal court.
 If a judge agrees, his lawsuit could be tossed.

 Qualified immunity has become a flashpoint in debates over police accountability in the year since former Minneapolis Police officer Derek Chauvin murdered George Floyd.
 The previously obscure legal doctrine is the subject of more than two dozen state and national bills seeking to limit, circumvent, or abolish it.
 Yet despite initial momentum, the reform effort has slowed.
 Congress remains mired in negotiations on the issue, and bills at the state level have had decidedly mixed success.
 In Virginia, state legislators repeatedly shot down attempts to create a pathway for police misconduct lawsuits that would take qualified immunity off the table for cops like Crocker and Gutierrez.